Yard: Name

 The term, yard derives from the Old English gerd, gyrd etc., which was used for branches, staves and measuring rods.
 It is first attested in the late 7th century laws of Ine of Wessex, wherein the "yard of land" mentioned is the yardland, an old English unit of tax assessment equal to 1/4 hide.
 (Note: The later Latin gloss virgata terre describes it as "branched".)
-Around the same time the Lindisfarne Gospels account of the messengers from John the Baptist in the Gospel of Matthew used it for a branch swayed by the wind.
-In addition to the yardland, Old and Middle English both used their forms of "yard" to denote the surveying lengths of 15 ft or 16.5 ft, used in computing acres, a distance now usually known as the "rod".
+Old and Middle English both used their forms of "yard" to denote the surveying lengths of 15 ft or 16.5 ft, used in computing acres, a distance now usually known as the "rod".

 A unit of three English feet is attested in a statute of c.
 1300 (see below), but there it is called an ell (ulna, lit. "arm"), a separate and usually longer unit of around 45 in.
 The use of the word ‘yard’ (ȝerd or ȝerde) to describe this length is first attested in William Langland's poem on Piers Plowman.
 (Note: Thanne drowe I me amonges draperes · my donet to lerne / To drawe þe lyser alonge [·] þe lenger it semed / Amonge þe riche rayes · I rendred a lessoun / To broche hem with a bat-nedle · and plaited hem togyderes / And put hem in a presse · and pyned hem þerinne / Tyl ten ȝerdes or twelue · tolled out threttene Translation: "Then tarried I amongst drapers · my grammar to learn; /To draw the selvedge along · the longer it seemed; /Among the rich ranged cloths · rendered a lesson, / To pierce them with a pack-needle · and plait them together, / Put them in a press · and pin them therein / Till ten yards or twelve · had tolled out to thirteen.)
 The usage seems to derive from the prototype standard rods held by the king and his magistrates (see below).

 The word 'yard' is a homonym of 'yard' in the sense of an enclosed area of land.
-This second meaning of 'yard' has an etymology related to the word ‘garden’ and is not related to the unit of measurement.
+This second meaning of 'yard' has an etymology related to the word 'garden' and is not related to the unit of measurement.

 In India the yard is colloquially known as a guz, which equals 3 feet.